 When can you withdraw from your 401k without a penalty?

 Wondering when can you withdraw from 401k?
 59 and 1/2 is the current age when you can take money out of your 401k without incurring a penalty.
 However, the money you take out is still taxed as income.
 At the age of 70, you will be forced by the IRS to start taking distributions from your retirement accounts.

 How much should I be putting into my 401k?

 Aim to save between 10% and 15% of your income toward retirement.
 Another piece of general advice is to put all of those funds into your 401k up until your employer's matching contribution amount.
 Once that has been reached, maxed out your Roth IRA contribution.
-If there are fund left over (lucky you!) then consider putting those funds into your 401k.
+If there are funds leftover (lucky you!) then consider putting those funds into your 401k.

-Nerdwallet provides a great basic calculator that lets you play with different contribution and matching amounts.
+Nerdwallet provides a great basic calculator that lets you play with different contributions and matching amounts.

 CalcXL makes a recommendation on how much you should be saving based on projected inflation.
 Tip: You should aim for a retirement income of roughly 80% of your current salary.

 What are the penalties if I cash out my 401k early?